DivineOmega/uxdm/docs/sources/AssociativeArraySource.md

 # Associative Array Source

 The UXDM associative array source allows you to source data from a simple multidimensional associative array.
+It can be useful if you have already retrieved the required data and can parse it into an array.

 ## Creating